OpenWaterFoundation/owf-learn-cdss-statemod-dev/mkdocs-project/docs/testing.md

 Functional testing refers to running the program in operational mode, typically on a smaller dataset that isolates code that is executed.
 Functional tests are typically automated so that many tests can be run efficiently.
-Functional tests are run on the compiled StateMod program (not in the code).
+Functional tests are run on the compiled StateMod program (tests consist of datasets, not code snippets).
 A testing framework for automated functional tests needs to be implemented, similar to TSTool test features.
 This could be built into StateMod or could be an external program, possibly using TSTool with RunProgram, CompareFiles, and CompareTimeSeries commands.